The Salt Rocks Land

 "love of nature"!
 Being a part of nature, rather...
 And some authentic Indian poetry, too.
 Because this is not fiction, but reminiscences

 (surpassing many works of fiction, I might as well add) of Sat-Okh (Long Quill), the youngest son of High Eagle, the chief of the last of free Indian

 tribes, and a Polish exile Stanislawa Suplatowich - White Cloud, as the tribe named her.
 In 1936 White Cloud learned (a trapper told her) about her mother

 country having regained independence, and so she went to Poland, taking her youngest son with her.
 The tribe was still free then.
 Not for much longer, though.
 And in

 1939, just when White Cloud and her son were about to return to Canada, the World War II started.
 Sat-Okh, as "one of not pure race", was

 arrested by the Nazis.
 He was imprisoned, and later he was sent to Oświęcim (Auschwitz) concentration camp to be "liquidated", but he managed to escape.
 He survived, yet he never managed to come back to his homeland.
 He became a writer.
 "Salt Rocks Land" is one of the books he wrote for children.

-Written in Polish about 50 years ago, the book has been translated into many languages, but it is well worth translating anew.
+Written in Polish more than half a century ago, the book has been translated into many languages, but it is well worth translating anew.
 It IS exceptional!